herm1k/StalkTheSite/readme.md

-# Telegram Website Change Monitor
+# Telegram StalkTheSite Website  Monitor

 This Python script monitors web pages for changes and notifies you via Telegram if any changes are detected.